 As the data controller, we have implemented numerous technical and organisational measures to ensure the most complete possible protection of the personal data processed via this website.
 Nevertheless, Internet-based data transmissions can in principle have security gaps so that absolute protection can not be guaranteed.
 For this reason, you are free to submit personal data on alternative ways, such as by phone or by post to us.

-The controller as defined by law is:
+The data controller, as defined by the GDPR, is:

 Dürkopp Fördertechnik GmbH